 You want to minimize as much damage as you can, so put up those heat styling tools to prepare your natural hair for Spring.

 Don’t Fix What’s Not Broken

-Like I said in the beginning of this post, some people may be able to use the same products and regimen year round for their natural hair.
+Like I said at the beginning of this post, some people may be able to use the same products and regimen year-round for their natural hair.
 If you’ve found a regimen that works well for you, then don’t change anything!

 Don’t end up complicating your regimen.
 There’s no need to change something that is working for you and your hair.